 Specifying an encoding value of adobe-fontspecific for a Type 1 font disables the encoding mechanism.
-This is useful with symbol and incorrectly encoded fonts (see Incorrectly encoded fonts below).
+This is useful with symbol and incorrectly encoded fonts (see Hints about using badly encoded fonts below).

 If a suitable mapping is not found, the FreeType backend defaults to ISO 8859-1.